 July 26, 2017 at 8:00 PM Venue: Peddler Brewing Company Speaker:

 THIS MONTH we will be joined by Dr. Meredith Rawls*, who will speak about her research on “Weighing Stars with Starquakes” with a fantastic technique called asteroseismology.
 We’ll also hear from our venerable co-host Trevor Dorn-Wallenstein** on “An Unbeerlievable Tale”: how atoms come together in stars to make the most glorious structure in the low-redshift Universe: beer.

 Please note that this event will begin at *8pm*, since the sun will set late!

-This month we are excited to again be hosted by Peddler Brewing Company in their large beer garden.
-Bring lawn chairs if you’d like to to make your own front-row seating!
+This month we are excited to again be hosted by Peddler Brewing Company in their large outdoor beer garden.
+Arrive early to get good seats, or bring your own lawn chairs if you’d like to to make your own front-row seating!
 There will be a food truck at the event, but outside food is also welcome.